P-3 Artist or Entertainer Coming to Be Part of a Culturally Unique Program

 - Written consultation from an appropriate labor organization

-- A copy of any written contract between the petitioner and the beneficiary or the summary of the terms of an oral agreement between the petitioner and the beneficiary under which you will be employed
+- A copy of the contract between the petitioner and the beneficiary or the summary of the terms of an oral agreement between the petitioner and the beneficiary

-- An explanation of the event or activities, the beginning and ending dates for the events or activities, and a copy of any itinerary
+- An explanation of the event and itinerary

 - Documentation that all of the performances or presentations will be culturally unique events

-Note: If the events or performances will take place in multiple locations, an itinerary must be submitted.
+Note: If the events or performances will take place in multiple areas, an itinerary must be submitted.
 The itinerary must list the dates and locations of the events.